MrYsLab/python_banyan/docs/examples_intro.md

 ### numpy
-If the component requires numpy data handling, then set this parameter to *True* to serialize the data in an efficient manner.
+If the component requires numpy data handling, then set this parameter to *True* to serialize the data efficiently.

 ```
     78	        :param numpy: Set true if you wish to include numpy matrices in your messages.